AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 Sequential Data Store (Sds) Subscription
 ---------------

 A Sequential Data Store Subscription retrieves data from a Topic and writes it directly to a namespace in the Sequential Data Store.
+Currently only Sds Subscriptions are supported.
+The documentation uses Sds Subscription and Subscription interchangeably.

 Data Models
 -----------